visforvali/visforvali.github.io/pubs.md

 ---
-title: /self-hosted pubs
+title: /selfhost
 layout: page
-permalink: /self-hosted pubs
+permalink: /selfhost
 ---

 # /selfhost

-A collection of links to webtexts published in journals that couldn't host them locally:
+Below is a collection of links to webtexts published in journals that couldn't host them locally, listed in reverse chronological order.